marijanbeg/repmag/README.md

 3. Change the list of notebooks in `index.ipynb`
 4. If your notebooks require any other packages to be installed, which are not part of Ubermag, please add them to `environment.yml`.
 In order to make sure your work is reproducible in the future, please fix the package versions in `environment.yml`.
 5. Change the LICENSE file if required
-6. Push to a new GitHub repository and modify the URLs in `README.md`
+6. Change the `README.md` file
-7. Change the `README.md` file
+7. Raise an issue in [ubermag/help](https://github.com/ubermag/help) repository, asking for a repository in `reproducible-micromagnetics` organisation to be created and write access granted.

-TODO: How to get new notebooks integrated to the reproducible micomagnetics organisation?
+8. Push to a new GitHub repository and modify the URLs in `README.md`

 ## Reproducibility guidelines